Indicia-Team/support_files/Elasticsearch/docs/occurrences.md

 `occurrences-http-indicia.conf`.
 Copy the
 `occurrences-http-indicia-deletions.template` file to a new file called `occurrences-http-indicia-deletions.conf`.
-Edit the new files in your preferred text editor.
-If security is enabled, uncomment the user and password settings then search and replace the following values:
+Edit the new files in your preferred text editor then search and replace the following values:

 * {{ Warehouse URL }} - the web address of the warehouse, e.g.
   https://warehouse1.indicia.org.uk.
 * {{ User }} - your client user ID.
 * {{ Secret }} - your client secret.
 * {{ Project ID }} - your client project identifier configured on the warehouse.
   Make sure you set this correctly for the deletion project configuration to the alternative project ID.
 * {{ Working folder path }} - full path to the elasticsearch folder where you have the checked out files.
 When replacing this in the configuration, check that the edits result in valid file paths.